What is Colostrum and What Are the Benefits for Your Baby?

 When Does Colostrum Come In?

-An expectant mom's breasts may be ready to produce colostrum as early as 16 weeks of pregnancy or later in the second trimester.
-So don't be surprised if you see signs of leaking colostrum long before you’re due to give birth.
+During pregnancy, it’s common to wonder “When do you start producing colostrum?”
+A pregnant person’s breasts may be ready to produce colostrum as early as 16 weeks of pregnancy or later in the second trimester.
+So don't be surprised if you see signs of colostrum leakage long before you’re due to give birth.

 Leaking colostrum does not necessarily mean that labor is close.
 Although it may seem a little odd, it’s actually completely normal to leak a little breast milk during pregnancy.

-Conversely, some moms-to-be don’t notice any signs of colostrum leaking during pregnancy, but this doesn’t mean that colostrum production isn’t happening.
-Behind the scenes, your breasts are getting prepped for breastfeeding — just one more way your body is getting ready for motherhood.
+Conversely, some pregnant people don’t notice any signs of colostrum leaking during pregnancy, but this doesn’t mean that colostrum production isn’t happening.
+Behind the scenes, your breasts are getting prepped for breastfeeding—just one more way your body is getting ready for motherhood.

-If you are leaking colostrum, you might want to buy some disposable or reusable breast pads that line your bra.
+If your colostrum leaks, you might want to buy some disposable or reusable breast pads that line your bra.
 These help absorb the liquid and protect your clothing.

 How Long Does Colostrum Last?